SkylineCommunications/Skyline.DataMiner.VisualStudioTemplates/README.md

 ## How to install

-As of version 2.42, DataMiner Integration Studio (DIS) automatically installs the latest templates package when you open Visual Studio.
+As of version 2.42, DataMiner Integration Studio (DIS) automatically installs the latest template package when you open Visual Studio.
 If you don't have this version of DIS, then follow these steps:

 1. Install the latest [.NET](https://dot.net)
 2. Run 'dotnet new install Skyline.DataMiner.VisualStudioTemplates' to install the templates.

 > **Note**
-> *New to DIS?* If you haven’t used DIS before and want to find out all about this extension for Microsoft Visual Studio, visit our  [DIS expert Hub](https://pages.github.com/) on the DataMiner Dojo for more detailed information, downloads, and more.
+> *New to DIS?* If you haven’t used DIS before and want to find out all about this extension for Microsoft Visual Studio, visit our  [DIS expert Hub](https://community.dataminer.services/exphub-dis/) on DataMiner Dojo for more detailed information, downloads, and more.

 ## How to use